rubengamboa/python-data-science-projects/manuscript/chapter-03.md

 [^corpus]: The corpus consists of selected writings from the early years of the internet that were archived at <http://www.textfiles.com>.

-In the next project, we will use this information to break an encryption scheme, so it's important to store the information regarding the pair frequencies in a way that can be used later.
+In a future project, we will use this information to break an encryption scheme, so it's important to store the information regarding the pair frequencies in a way that can be used later.
 Originally developed in JavaScript, JSON is a popular and convenient format for storing objects in Python and other computer languages.
 So you should write the results of your frequency analysis in a JSON file.

 T> Our approach to breaking encryption relies on the likelihood that a body of text is English by looking only at letter pairs.
 In order to deal with typos and texts that are nearly English, it will actually be useful to ensure that no pair of letters, no matter how infrequent, is considered totally impossible.
 To make sure that all pairs of letters are given non-zero probability, initialize the counts to one instead of zero before counting pairs.